Yaskawa-Global/SmartPendantSDK/docs/en/yml-reference.md

 Hence, a valid expression for a property value of type `int` (e.g. width) is `(20*3+(100-10))-1`.

 As we saw above, each instance of a YML type can be given an `id`.
-You can access the propery of a specific instance by prefixing the property names with the id and a period: `myrow.width`.
+You can access the property of a specific instance by prefixing the property names with the id and a period: `myrow.width`.
 Note that the property value need not have been explicitly supplied, as is the case above.

 Properties can be referenced in expressions: `myrow.width*3 + 10 - myrect.width`, for example.